josephpushnam/Swire-Coca-Cola/customer-high-performer-prediction(README).md

 ## 🙋‍♂️ My Contribution
 I independently led the full lifecycle of the project, contributing:
 - Data preprocessing and cleaning of **7,000+ records**.
-- Feature engineering and target creation based on clear business rules.
+- Advanced feature engineering, including:
+  - Creating a **pivoted ORDER_TYPE matrix** to capture the number of deliveries, pickups, and other order types per customer.
+  - Adding new columns that enriched customer profiles beyond what was originally provided.
 - Training and tuning an XGBoost Classifier with appropriate imbalance correction.
-- Model interpretability via feature importance analysis, highlighting key variables such as **average gallons ordered**, **order frequency**, and **customer tenure**.
+- Model interpretability via feature importance analysis, highlighting key variables such as **total gallons ordered**, **order frequency**, and **customer tenure**.
 - Exporting actionable customer predictions to CSV files for business use.
 - Structuring and documenting the notebook with **over 20 well-commented code cells** for clarity and reproducibility.